mjordan/islandora_workbench_docs/docs/drupal_and_workbench.md

 IMG_5083.JPG,05,Alcatraz Island,Image,"Taken from Fisherman's Wharf, San Francisco.",2021-02-18,SP
 ```

-!!! question inline end "Why tell Workbench to ignore some CSV columns?"
-    The `ignore_csv_columns` configuration setting is just an example of the dozens of optional Workbench settings.
-Admittedly, this configfuration setting might seem a bit esoteric, but one of Workbench's strengths is that is can be incorporated into scripted or automated [workflows](/islandora_workbench_docs/workflows/).
-In some of those situations, your CSV might be produced by a script or application upstream in the workflow.
-Being able to ignore specific CSV columns provides more flexibility when Workbench is being used in this way.
-More information on ignoring columns and rows in your CSV is available [here](/islandora_workbench_docs/ignoring_csv_rows_and_columns/).

 Then, you need to create a configuration file to tell Workbench the URL of your Islandora, which Drupal account credentials to use, and the location of your CSV file.
 You can customize many other aspects of Islandora Workbench by including various settings in your configuration file.
-This is a very simple configuration file, showing one of the customization settings (`ignore_csv_columns`):
+Here is a very simple configuration file:

 ```yaml
 task: create